-Street Outreach - FY 19
+Street Outreach - FY 2020

 The County is developing a formal street outreach system to consistently and frequently engage with the street homeless in an effort to develop the relationships and trust that are critical to getting these individuals to accept shelter and permanently end their pattern of homelessness.
 This team is responsible for creation and maintenance of the County's registry of all chronically homeless persons and utilizes a Vulnerability Index that prioritizes them for permanent housing and other needed services.
-Approximately one-hundred (100) individuals will benefit.
-DSS will other ESG Program Years to fund this project.
+Approximately one-hundred (100) individuals will benefit from this program.

-Homeless Management Information System (HMIS) - FY 19
+Homeless Management Information System (HMIS) - FY 2020